0xPolygonMiden/miden-base/docs/architecture/accounts.md

 ## Account storage modes

-Account data - stored by the Miden node - can be public, private, or encrypted.
+Account data - stored by the Miden node - can be public or private.
 The third and fourth most significant bits of the account ID specify whether the account data is public `00`, encrypted `01`, or private `11`.

 * Public state accounts: The actual state is stored onchain.
 These are similar to how accounts work in public blockchains.
 Smart contracts that depend on public shared state should be stored public on Miden, e.g., DEX contract.
 * Private state accounts: Only the hash of the account is stored onchain.
 Users who want to stay private and take care of their own data should choose this mode.
 The hash is defined as: `hash([account ID, 0, 0, nonce], [vault root], [storage root], [code root])`.